 Essentially, in this “Why Apartments?” section, think of any other timely data point that’s relevant to the current apartment conditions, and make sure that you’re focused on continually updating this section.
 So that’s section three.

 In regards to the metrics, we have six things in this presentation.
 Number one are employment drivers.
-We wanna see a low or decreasing unemployment, new businesses, increasing jobs, the job diversity, and things like that, because those provide stable income and lower the risks of apartments by keeping the occupancy levels high.
+We wanna see a low or decreasing unemployment, new businesses, increasing jobs, the job diversity, and things like that because those provide stable income and lower the risks of apartments by keeping the occupancy levels high.
 So those are the types of markets we look at in regards to employment.

-For supply, we wanna look at the absorption rate, which is the ration of the number of rental units coming online, to the number of units rented in that same period.
+For supply, we wanna look at the absorption rate, which is the ratio of the number of rental units coming online to the number of units rented in that same period.
 That rate is used to determine if supply is keeping up with the demand.
 You also wanna take a look at future population growth, and that should be sufficient to absorb the scheduled future supply.
 In other words, you’ve got a certain number of apartments available and a certain number of people that are wanting to rent, and there should be a balance between those two numbers, and ideally, there is more demand than there is supply.

 Third is the GDP growth.
 We avoid markets that are nearing a potential bust, which we determine by decreasing GDP, and we also avoid markets with abnormally low cap rates.

 This brings us to number four, which is cap rates.
 In order to achieve our projected returns to our investors of at least 8%, we wanna see that the class B cap rates are not below 5%.

 Fifth, our rental trends.
 We want to see an increase in rent because that indicates a healthy, stable economy with lower risks.